PostHog/posthog.com/contents/tutorials/chatgpt-analytics.md

 2. Click on **Total count** to show a dropdown.
 Click on **Property value (average)**.
 3. Select the `response_time_in_ms` property.

+<ProductScreenshot
+  imageLight={ResponseTimeLight}
+  imageDark={ResponseTimeDark}
+  alt="Average API response time in PostHog" classes="rounded"
+/>

 ## Next steps

 We've shown you the basics of creating insights from your product's ChatGPT usage.
 With this, you can uncover important data related to your app.
 Below is an example of product questions you may want to investigate further.

 - How many of my users are interacting with my LLM features?
 - Are there generation latency spikes?
-- Does interacting with LLM features correlate with other metrics (retention, usage, revenue, etc.)?
+- Does interacting with LLM features correlate with other metrics e.g. retention, usage, or revenue?

 ## Further reading